Skip to main content

 Evidence Blending

-When an offer has some evidence but below the maturity threshold (50 interactions), the system blends offer-level data with category-level priors:
+When an offer has some evidence but below the maturity threshold (50 interactions), the system blends offer-level data with its strongest available broader-scope prior (the first of channel → direction → category → global that has evidence):

-This gives new offers a warm start from their category’s average performance, rather than starting cold.
+smoothingWeight defaults to 10.
+This gives new offers a warm start from the closest broader cell’s average performance, rather than starting cold.

 Maturity Levels